Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What quality upgrade do I get at $300k in Panay Island in 2026?

-As of early 2026, moving from a $200,000 to a $300,000 budget (17.7 million pesos) in Panay Island typically upgrades you from a one-bedroom to a spacious two-bedroom condo in Iloilo City's prime Mandurriao district, or gives you a better location, higher floor, and superior views within the same building.
+As of early 2026, moving from $200k to $300k (from ₱11.8 million to ₱17.7 million) in Panay Island typically upgrades you from a small one-bedroom to a true two-bedroom condo in Iloilo City's best locations, with better views, a higher floor, and more polished finishes.

-Yes, $300,000 can definitely buy a property in a newer building in Panay Island right now, particularly in Iloilo City where developers like Megaworld, Ayala Land, and Vista Land have been delivering new residential towers in the past few years.
+Yes, $300k can buy a property in a newer building in Panay Island right now, especially in Mandurriao where developers like Megaworld (Iloilo Business Park) and SMDC (Style Residences) have been actively delivering new condo towers over the past few years.

 Can $300k buy a 2-bedroom in Panay Island in 2026 in good areas?